Updated on:

 MENA Countries Broken Up By Continent

 As the MENA acronym implies, the region spans across a single continent making it confusing sometimes when grouping them together.
-Below we categorize the MENA countries by the continent it belongs to, alphabetized within each.
+Below we categorize the MENA countries by the continent they belong to, alphabetized within each.

 African countries part of the MENA Region